This is one of our favorite blog posts from 2020. Enjoy it again or for the very first time.

-So I thought today I would share with you my favorite coffee around the world.
+So I thought today I would share with you all my favorite coffee around the world, in addition to Cyprus.
 Some of the worlds best and most delicious.
 Whatever you call it; java, joe, mud, cuppa, brew, cafe, octane, rocket fuel or juice – here is my favorite coffee around the world.

-Italy – Most people think of espresso as Italian, and certainly they are credited with the invention of the espresso machine.
+Most people think of espresso as Italian, and certainly they are credited with the invention of the espresso machine.
 I loved this amazing coffee here as well, and was a bit confused by the social etiquette surrounding your morning coffee.
-Most baristas were kind and assisted this silly American
+Most baristas were kind and assisted this silly American.

-Zanzibar – the beautiful island country of Zanzibar (actually a self-governing island of Tanzania) has many coffee plantations as well as beautiful and interesting spice plantations.
-On a tour of one of these plantations we learned a lot about the coffee culture of Zanzabar and enjoyed drinking the rich dark brew at Zanzibar Coffee next to our hotel.
+The beautiful island country of Zanzibar (actually a self-governing island of Tanzania) has many coffee plantations as well as beautiful and interesting spice plantations.
+On a tour of one of these plantations we learned a lot about the coffee culture of Zanzibar and enjoyed drinking the rich dark brew at Zanzibar Coffee next to our hotel.

 So there you have it, my favorite coffee around the world.
-I can’t wait to continue my coffee culture research when we head out for our fourth year of ’round the world travel.
+I can’t wait to continue my coffee culture research when we can start traveling again and continue our ’round the world travel.
 Coffee makes me happy!

 Please pin or share our blog!